-Finally, don’t forget to complete, print, and sign the signature sheet as that has to be submitted along with your amended Schedule(s).
+Finally, don’t forget to complete, print, and sign the signature sheet to submit along with your amended schedule(s).

-The creditor matrix is the document that lists all of your creditors addresses in the style of a mailing label.
-It is used by the Court to create the documents to mail to all of your creditors whenever they need to be notified about something happening in your case.
-Since that is done differently in most Courts, the Court that is handling your bankruptcy case has probably come up with a way to create this list that works best for their system.
+The creditor matrix is the document that lists all of your creditors' addresses in the style of a mailing label.
+The bankruptcy court uses it to create the documents to mail to all of your creditors when they need to be notified about something happening in your case.
+Each court does this differently, so the court handling your bankruptcy case probably has its own system, including how they want you to format this list.

-In light of that, step 1 is to check out the Court’s website or call the clerk’s office.
-Explain that you are trying to find out where to find information about creating and filing a creditor matrix for an amendment to your Schedule E/F. Make sure to follow the instructions carefully, as the clerk may not accept your filing if you don’t meet their specific requirements.
+In light of that, you’ll want to check out the court’s website or call the clerk’s office.
+Explain that you’re trying to find information about creating and filing a creditor matrix for an amendment to your Schedule E/F. Make sure to follow the instructions carefully, as the clerk may not accept your filing if you don’t meet the specific requirements.

-Finally, since the creditor matrix itself isn’t signed, you will also have to prepare a verification of the creditor matrix.
-You can use the same form that you prepared for this purpose when first filing your bankruptcy case but make sure you add your case number, and either check a box or otherwise indicate that this is for an amendment to your creditor matrix.
+Finally, since you won’t sign the creditor matrix, you have to prepare a verification of the creditor matrix.
+You can use the same form that you prepared for this purpose when you first filed your bankruptcy case.
+But make sure you add your case number and either check a box or otherwise indicate that this is for an amendment to your creditor matrix.

-Some districts have created a cover sheet, certificate of service or other supplemental form to be filed with the Court when adding a creditor after filing bankruptcy.
-Check the Court’s website or call the clerk’s office to find out what local forms you will need to amend your Schedule E/F. In some cases it may make sense to complete this step at the courthouse while you’re filing your amendment but the best practice is always to bring all the forms you need.
-Since this varies from district to district, make sure to follow the instructions from your Court.
+Some districts have created a cover sheet, certificate of service, or other supplemental forms you’ll need to file with the court when you add a creditor after filing bankruptcy.
+Check your local court’s website or call the clerk’s office to find out what local forms you’ll need to amend your Schedule E/F. In some cases, it may make sense to complete this step at the courthouse while you’re filing your amendment, but the best practice is always to bring all the forms you need.
+Since this varies from district to district, make sure to follow the instructions from your court.

-Go to the courthouse or send your amended schedules in via US Mail to file your amendment.
+Go to the courthouse or send your amended schedules via USPS to file your amendment.
 There is a $32 filing fee for amending creditor schedules.
-The fee is the same even if you add more than one creditor.
-Not all Bankruptcy Courts accept cash, so if you plan on using cash to pay the court filing fee, make sure to check whether that’s allowed by calling ahead.
+The fee is the same regardless of the number of creditors you add.
+Not all bankruptcy courts accept cash, so if you plan on using cash to pay the court filing fee, make sure to check that it’s allowed by calling ahead.
 If you’re mailing in your amendment, don’t send cash.
-Instead, include a cashier’s check or money order and be sure to write your name and case number in the memo field.
+Instead, include a cashier’s check or money order, and be sure to write your name and case number in the memo field.

 Upsolve Users: For instructions on how to file the amendment generated for you by Upsolve, follow these filing instructions and links provided in your my.upsolve account.

-In short, while you should do your best to make sure that all of your creditors are listed on your Schedules D and E/F and part of the creditors’ matrix before you file for bankruptcy, it’s not a complete disaster if you realize you missed someone.
-No one is perfect and as long as you take the proper steps to correct the error, everything will be fine.
-Finally, depending on your district, if your Trustee is not distributing funds to your creditors, the unlisted debt may be discharged even though they didn’t get notice of your case.
+To summarize… while you should do your best to make sure that all of your creditors are listed on your Schedules D and E/F and your creditor matrix before you file for bankruptcy, it’s not a complete disaster if you realize you missed one.
+No one is perfect, and as long as you take the proper steps to correct the error, everything will be fine.
+Finally, depending on your district, if your trustee isn’t distributing funds to your creditors, the unlisted debt may be discharged even though the creditor didn’t get notice of your case.